Last Updated on by

 The Futura was also fitted with a catalytic converter, and was very quiet – intolerably so for many owners.
 The standard system does tend to strangle the bike somewhat, and big gains can be had by replacing the system with something a bit more free flowing.

-For many owners this is what most owners want to change.
+For many owners this is what they want to change the most.
 A standard Futura at full charge is often compared with an angry sewing machine and at best not very Vee twin-like.
 On a standard exhaust a Futura sounds refined and sophisticated, but a change here and there can turn it into a snarling beast.

 Replace the whole lot and you can have an ear-splitting howl that’ll make you the toast of all your neighbours.
 Or maybe not.
 This is probably why many owners modify or replace the exhaust – in the US it seems almost obligatory.